DaveVoorhis/Wrapd/docs/tutorial.md

 1. Java JDK 11+
 2. Gradle 7.1+
 3. MySQL 5+.
 For tutorial purposes we'll use MySQL, though Wrapd can work with any JDBC-compatible DBMS and has automated tests that for (at least -- more will be added) PostgreSQL, SQLite, and MySQL.
+If this is your first time through this tutorial, it may be easiest to set up a MySQL DBMS using Docker as described below.

 ### (Optional) Use Docker to Run a MySQL DBMS ###